Skip to main content

 2.1.5 MESSAGE FLOW EXPECTATIONS

-• Data Provider MUST expose company certificates in their catalog when using pull mechanism.
+• Certificate Provider MUST expose company certificates in their catalog when using the pull mechanism.

-• Data Provider MUST set the correct access policy on the certificate asset to allow consumption by Consumer(s) when using pull mechanism.
+• Certificate Provider MUST set the correct access and usage policy on the certificate offer to allow consumption by Consumer(s) when using the pull mechanism.

-• Data Consumer MAY send a certificate request via POST /companycertificate which MAY be replied to by the Data Provider.
+• Certificate Consumer MAY send a certificate request via POST /companycertificate/request which MUST be replied to by the Certificate Provider according to the endpoint definitions.

-• Data Consumer MAY send a notification of reception when the certificate validation has started.
+• Certificate Consumer MAY send a notification of reception when the certificate validation has started via POST /companycertificate/status.

 2.1.5.1 PUSH Mechanism